gevorgiann/class-material/LectureNotes/format_encodings/Oct_14/README.md

        - rechunk (separate into the correct number of binary digits)
        - convert each chunk (lookup table/from memory) into corresponding digit.

   1. Signed Integers: Method of Complements
+     * we can also represent negative numbers via the bias method as is done in floating point encodings
      - Special Case for Base 2:
        - define 2's complement in terms of 1's complement
      - Use of 1's complement